 Note: The data provided in this schedule is based on the measurement date used by NYCERS and NYSLERS for the net pension liability.

-^{}MTA's actual covered payroll have been restated in 2023 to represent the plan fiscal year, amounts prior to 2023 represent MTA's calendar year.
+\ MTA's actual covered payroll have been restated from 2021 to 2023 to represent the plan fiscal year.

 Schedule of the MTA's Contributions for All Pension Plans for the Year Ended December 31,